-Arrangements for classroom observations must be made with the teacher at least 24 hours in advance - no unannounced visits will be permitted.
+Arrangements for classroom observations must be made with the site administrator or designee at least 24 hours in advance - no unannounced visits will be permitted.
 To minimize interruptions and distractions during instructional time, and to ensure the health and safety of students, classroom observations may not last longer than 20 minutes per visit unless prior agreement has been made with site administration.
-The teacher or principal may also limit the number of observations that a parent can make.
+The site administrator or designee may also limit the number of observations that a parent can make.

 During a classroom observation, the parent may not interact with any student or the teacher unless the interaction is initiated by the teacher.
-The principal or designee may be present in the observed setting in order to accommodate follow-up discussion or clarify questions that may arise.
-A follow-up meeting with the teacher or principal may be scheduled as needed to address any questions or concerns.
+The site administrator or designee may be present in the observed setting in order to accommodate follow-up discussion or clarify questions that may arise.
+A follow-up meeting with the site administrator or designee may be scheduled as needed to address any questions or concerns.

 On the day of the observation, the parent must follow the rules and procedures for visiting the school campus, including signing in at the front office and providing proof of identification.
-The use of any electronic listening or recording device in the classroom without the prior consent of the teacher and the principal is prohibited as it disrupts and impairs the teaching process and discipline in the schools.
+The use of any electronic listening or recording device in the classroom without the prior consent of the site administrator or designee is prohibited as it disrupts and impairs the teaching process and discipline in the schools.
 Any person, other than the student, willfully in violation is guilty of a misdemeanor.